erkamguresen/state/README.md

 - [What is state and why should we care about it?](https://dev.to/codeartistryio/what-is-state-and-why-should-we-care-about-it-4o95)
 - Code in this Repo
+  - 🥚 [function-roles](./function-roles): Learn about **components**, functions that _render_ data into DOM elements
-  - 🥚 [stepped](./stepped?--defaults) (examples): single-file projects that have been built one step at a time
+  - 🥚 [stepped](./stepped) (examples): single-file projects that have been built one step at a time
-  - 🥚 [fill-in-the-blanks](./fill-in-the-blanks?--defaults) (exercises): single-file projects with some code to complete
-  - 🥚 [refactors](./refactors?--defaults) (exercises): practice refactoring code from a single JS file to separated JS files
+  - 🥚 [refactors](./refactors) (examples): study refactored code from a single JS file to separated JS projects
-  - 🐣 [separated](./separated?--defaults) (examples): projects to study that are separated into many folders and files.
+  - 🐣 [separated](./separated) (examples): projects to study that are separated into many folders and files.
-  - 🐣 [rendering-data](./rendering-data?--defaults) (exercises): write functions that turn JS data into DOM elements, practice inspecting elements in the DOM and debugger to check your work.
+  - 🐣 [rendering-data](./rendering-data) (exercises): write functions that turn JS data into DOM elements, practice inspecting elements in the DOM and debugger to check your work.
-  - 🐥 [views-that-listen](./views-that-listen?--defaults) (examples): adding event listeners inside your view functions will help you make more interesting and reactive UIs
-  - 🐥 [testing-views](./testing-views?--defaults) (exercises): learn how to read and pass tests for view functions(tests in this directory must be run in Node.js, they will not work in the browser)
+  - 🐥 [testing-components](./testing-components) (exercises): learn how to read and pass tests for component functions(tests in this directory must be run in Node.js, they will not work in the browser)
 - More Practice
   - [javascript-toy\_\_dom-exercises](https://github.com/omahacodeschool/javascript-toy__dom-exercises)
   - [practice-and-learn-the-dom](https://github.com/tutsplus/practice-javascript-and-learn-the-dom)